FAQs

 Updates & What’s Coming Next

-We’ll release a big round of updates about six months before the wedding — around March 2026.
-At that point, you’ll find all the practical details you might still be waiting for, including:The full wedding programme (with ceremony and dinner times)The final Pre-Event details — venue name, exact start time, and menu highlightsThe night bus timetable and confirmed drop-off times
+We'll release all the updates about five months before the wedding, around April 2026.
+At that time, you will find all the practical details you may still be waiting for, including the full wedding program with ceremony and dinner times, the final pre-event details, and the night bus timetable and confirmed drop-off times.